rameziophobia/masterquiz-backend/sessions/socketsMsgsDoc.md

     move to the next question

 * allAnswered
-    everyone has answered the current question or the question timer timed out
+    everyone has answered the current question or the question timer timed out, returns the list of answers with the correct answer if it werent included
+    params:
-    params: [{ hash: string, answer: string, time: number },]
+    [{ hash: string,
+    answer: string,
+    time: number,
+    user: string,
+    score: number,
+    isCorrect: boolean},]

 * answerLocked
     someone locked a question answer, resignals to the rest